tomer-ben-david/riemann-war-artifact/README.md

 In anyway if you are in this situation, here is a small project which would package riemann in a `.war` and thus you can simply start it in process with any tomcat/jetty other web server deployment you are having.

+To have it working locally

+1. Clone the project.
+2. vi /etc/riemann.conf pour in the following content [riemann.conf](https://gist.github.com/joek/392fab94053291413024)
+3. container:start

 Basically this project is a simple server where in its init its starting up an embedded riemann.

 So we have a simple `web.xml` which references this servlet and starts it upon its deployment: